 I’d also suggest bringing a good car charger, so you can re-juice as you drive too!

 If you do go for a powered site, make sure you come armed with a mains hook up adaptor lead plug that will allow you to charge regular household devices from the 16A plug commonly found at campsites in the Alsace to the 13A sockets need to charge your devices.

 Do be aware that powered sites can also cost more when camping in Alsace.
 At most sites here, there’s a set additional daily fee (it’s usually around 5€) that is added onto your pitch costs.

 Glamping in the Alsace

-Unlike in other countries, France (or at least the Alsace region) isn’t massive on the glamping stakes.
+Unlike in other countries, France (or at least the Alsace region) isn’t massive on the glamping hype!

 So many tourists road trip or cycle round here, as part of a longer Europe tour, that most people have their own gear.

 However, if packing everything up in the car, buying a tent and generally pitching and unpacking sounds like too much hassle, but you still want to camp in the Alsace, you may consider some glamping-like experiences they do instead!

 Glamping is essentially “glamourous camping” – a more boutique version of the old-school outdoor accommodation option.